 Fire alarms and signage are required by law in establishments that house patients.
 Fire safety signs need to be a set size with most being standardised to allow easy identification.
 Fire alarms need to be tested weekly and maintained at least annually depending on the size of the building.

 The designated responsible person on-site needs to diligently plan for every eventuality in a theoretical fire.
 They need to record any risks and eliminate exposure wherever possible.
-They are also required to educate all others of their responsibilities in the event of a fire.
+They are also required to educate all others about their responsibilities in the event of a fire.
 The process is ongoing with new risks assessed and contingency plans reviewed accordingly.

 Documents in the plan will map out evacuation routes, instructions on how employees activate the alarm system, staff responsible for calling the emergency services should something happen, and what to do if the emergency exits are blocked during an evacuation.